-A swimming pool water recirculation and filtration system must comply with AS 1926.3 and have at least two pump intakes not less than 800 mm apart.
+SA 4.2.2 A swimming pool water recirculation and filtration system must comply with Amdt No. 13 AS 1926.3.

 SA 5 ACCESS FOR PEOPLE WITH DISABILITIES

 SA 5 applies to Class 1 buildings when a development of 20 or more sole occupancy units is undertaken on an allotment.